SASSA SRD R370 Grant Application Process – Complete Guide

 Basic Criteria:

-• Citizenship or Permanent Residency: Applicants must be South African citizens or hold a permanent residency permit.
+• You must be South African citizens or hold a permanent residency permit.

-• Age: Applicants must be between the ages of 18 and 60.
+• You must be between the ages of 18 and 60.

-• Unemployment: Applicants must be unemployed and have no other source of income.
+• Applicants must be unemployed and have no other source of income.

-• No Other Social Grants: Applicants are not receiving any other social grants from SASSA or any other government agency.
+• You are not receiving any other social grants from SASSA or any other government agency.

 Additional Requirements:

-• Bank Account: Applicants must have a valid South African bank account or e-wallet.
+• You must have a valid South African bank account or e-wallet.

-• Income: Applicants’ monthly income must not exceed R624.
+• Your monthly income must not exceed R624.

 Specific for Certain Groups: